taivlam/cps218/assignment-ch-1.md

     * Language support is somewhat not an issue (at least for common languages) -- at least there seems to be great language support when using GNOME as a desktop environment (or similar options).

 ## Question 16
-> What is a common open source web server available for Linux?<br>
+> What is a common open source web server available for Linux?
+>
 > a.
 Samba<br>
 > b.
 Apache<br>
 > c.
 Squid<br>